Lukasz-pluszczewski/simple-express/README.md

 Micro-framework that let's you create more readable route structure, use simple async functions as route handlers, with clear error handling and run fully functional express app in seconds.

 ## Getting started
+### Requirements
+- Modern version of Node (>18 recommended but will probably work on older versions too)

 ### Install the library
 `npm i simple-express-framework`